RandomVOTVplayer/Goober-Generating-Station/Information/System-Classification.md

 - probably a pain to operate: true

 > [!tip]
-> Control Rod information can be found in [this](https://github.com/RandomVOTVplayer/Goober-Generating-Station/main/Information/)
+> Control Rod information can be found in [this](https://github.com/RandomVOTVplayer/Goober-Generating-Station/blob/RandomVOTVplayer-patch-1/Information%2FRod-Layout.md) document!

 Level zones: